There are many resources you can turn to on flexible development, including our book on the subject Flexible Product Development. Here we list a few.

 Doz, Yves, and Mikko Kosonen, Fast Strategy: How Strategic Agility Will Help You Stay Ahead of the Game.
 Harlow, UK: Wharton School Publishing, 2008.
 Using companies like Nokia, IBM, SAP, HP, Canon, Cisco, and Intel, this book illustrates how leaders cultivate agility in executing their strategy to keep ahead of the competition.

 Eckstein, Jutta.
 Agile Software Development in the Large: Diving into the Deep.
 New York: Dorset House, 2004.
 One objection raised against agile and flexible techniques is that they do not apply to large teams and projects.
 Eckstein shows how to overcome this hurdle.

 Antonucci, Mike, “Sparks Fly,” Stanford, March/April 2011, pp. 46–53.
 Describes how innovation is taught at Stanford University by applying the principles of customer involvement, iteration, and prototyping (the same ones applied in flexibility).
 Article features David Kelley, a professor there and also founder of the legendary product design firm, IDEO.
-Read it online.
+Read it online (no longer available)